 Maintaining Status During the Green Card Process

-During the green card application process you must maintain valid immigration status.
+During the green card application process, you must maintain a valid immigration status.
 This may involve extending or changing your current visa or status, such as a temporary work visa or student visa.
 Failure to maintain valid status can jeopardize the green card application and potentially lead to deportation or other adverse consequences.

 Need Help Getting a Green Card?
 Call American Immigration Law Group